 Plenty of storage, a comfortable chair, and the right lighting are essentials for your well-being.

 Let’s face it – life is far too short to spend your day in an uncomfortable chair.
 However, this is much more than just the pleasure of a cushion under your butt.
 Being in an ergonomic position while working is essential.
 You need to avoid back pain, wrist pain and other aches from sitting in the wrong seat.

 Equally, an appropriate light will keep your eyes fresher and your head free from pain.
 You shouldn’t really rely on a room light when you are doing hour upon hour of work.
 Therefore, complement the overhead light with a bright desk lamp to focus on the task at hand.
 There are some beautiful retro lights that can give you the feeling of offices of the past.

-Then, there is the simple pleasure of colour coded folders and organisers to make you feel like a grown-up – why wouldn’t you?
+Then, there is the simple pleasure of color coded folders and organizers to make you feel like a grown-up – why wouldn’t you?
 There are no health benefits to raiding the stationery shop, but there is a lot of geeky joy to be had from buying office equipment.

 Get yourself a plant.

 So, buying a plant such as a cactus, peace lily, spider plant or rubber plant might seem like small fry, but it can make a significant difference to the quality of air in the room and your sense of well-being.
 Plants have proven physiological and psychological effects on humans.
 Some studies demonstrate that they can improve productivity and creativity and reduce the chances of sickness.